 To the extent permitted by law, the Fund may invest up to 10% of the Fund's total assets in other investment companies (not more than 5% of its total assets may be invested in any one investment company and it may not invest in more than 3% of the voting securities of any one investment company).
 Investments in other investment companies will cause the Fund to bear a ratable share of any such investment company's expenses, including management fees.
 The Fund will also remain obligated to pay management fees to the Adviser with respect to the assets invested in any securities of another investment company.
 In these circumstances, the Fund's shareholders will be subject to duplicative investment expenses.

-The foregoing 3%/5%/10% limits may be exceeded in certain circumstances if the Fund complies with certain exemptive provisions in the 1940 Act and the rules thereunder.
+The foregoing 3%/5%/10% limits may be exceeded in certain circumstances if the Fund complies with certain exemptive provisions in the Investment Company Act of 1940, as amended (the "1940 Act") and the rules thereunder.